Skip to Main Site Navigation Skip to Content Skip to Footer

 Your lunch will be covered by the CTLA.
 (Write your name on the sign-in sheet at the cash register to have your lunch charged to the CTLA.)

-Tables will be set up in rounds to facilitate small group discussion.
+We have requested that tables be set up in rounds to facilitate small group discussion.

 • Teaching and Learning Conversations